Hoosier Millionaire: Broadcast history

 WLFI continued to carry the show in Lafayette, while the show moved in the Chicago market due to WGBO's conversion to an owned-and-operated station of the Spanish-language Univision network.

-During the 1990s, the show was sponsored by Long John Silvers, with their logo on top of the main gameboard.
+During the 1990s, the show was sponsored by Long John Silver's, with their logo on top of the main gameboard.
 In addition, the show would also spotlight a "Hoosier Lottery retailer of the week" at the end of the show; in the early 1990s they would also spotlight an "[Indiana] county of the week".

 Four years later, a new format called "The New Hoosier Millionaire" premiered in January 2000; production returned to WTTV, with lottery management citing its increased cable carriage.
 The budget was essentially cut, with the $1,000,000 grand prize available every 13 weeks instead of on every show.
 The set became a black room with contestant podiums and a game board.
 The lowest dollar amount on the regular game board was increased to $2,000.
 More changes to the statewide network occurred: